DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 But tragedy lay in waiting.
 Not long after I spoke with him in May 2017 Takayama, 50 at the time, suffered an appalling injury working a pro-wrestling match.
 The severity of his condition was kept private for some time, but then came the news he had been paralyzed from the neck down.
 All of Japanese pro-wrestling, and the by now middle-aged PRIDE fans, were heartbroken.

 A recovery is beyond medical science.
-Three years on, he remains under 24-hour care in hospital, always in the room nearest the nurses’ station.
+Four years on, he remains under 24-hour care in hospital.
+He will never go home, friends of his admit.
+His is always in the room nearest the nurses’ station.
 The Japanese pro-wrestling industry, led by Takayama’s close friend Minoru Suzuki (pro-wrestler and co-founder of Pancrase MMA), launched a charity to help with expenses.
 Every pro-wrestling promotion that operates in Japan – including WWE – has contributed.

 You can learn more about the charity here: https://ameblo.jp/takayama-do/entry-12532731116.html